Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 Bubble Tea or Tapioca Pearl Milk Tea is a Taiwanese drink made with tea + milk + tapioca pearls, or bubbles.
 Tapioca pearls are chewy balls made of tapioca starch, that are naturally gluten-free.

 Most traditionally, they’re black in colour, but there are also white coloured pearls too.
-It is usually made with a black tea base, milk powder, or standard dairy milk, and sweetened with refined sugars white sugar, brown sugar, or simple syrup (a lot of it too!).
+It is usually made with a black tea base, milk powder, or standard whole milk, and sweetened with refined sugars white sugar, brown sugar syrup, or simple syrup (a lot of it too!).

 So while it CAN potentially be healthy depending on where you order it, and what you add to your order, making it at home will almost always give you a healthier result.
-You can find vegan options at bubble tea shops since so many of them offer milk alternatives now, but I still find it is much better homemade (and more budget-friendly!).
+You can find vegan options at your local bubble tea shop or boba shops since so many of them offer milk alternatives now, but I still find that homemade bubble tea is so much better (and more budget-friendly!).

 Bubble Tea vs. Boba

-Do you call it bubble tea or boba?
-I personally always say bubble tea because growing up in Taiwan, I had only ever heard “bubble tea” or “pearl milk tea/珍珠奶茶(zhēnzhū nǎichá)”.
+Do you call it bubble milk tea or boba milk tea?
+I personally always say bubble tea because growing up in Taiwan, I had only ever heard “bubble tea” or “pearl milk tea/珍珠奶茶(zhēnzhū nǎichá).”

-It really wasn’t until friends from the west coast started calling it “boba” that I had ever heard the word used at all.
+It really wasn’t until friends from the West Coast started calling it “boba tea” that I had ever heard the word used at all.
 I don’t think I’ll ever be able to call it boba myself, but that’s just me hehe.

 What Makes This Recipe Great